-How To Anaconda Choke From North South Position?
+How to Anaconda Choke from North-South Position?

 The north-south is a dominant position in Brazilian jiu-jitsu and mixed martial arts.
-Moreover, it’s a powerful position that gives players many good things, including the anaconda choke, north-south choke, d’arce choke, and other impressive moves.

-- Get yourself in the north-south position, which is a terrific result that you will certainly get with a few simple moves from the side control.
+- Get yourself in the north-south position, which is a terrific result you will certainly get with a few simple moves from the side control.
 After that, maintain your dominating posture by using excellent grips and weight control.

 - After placing one of your arms under your opponent’s head, you should shift to the cradle position, similar to a reversed kesa gatame posture in appearance.
-This transition will assist you in arming as deep as you possibly can, almost reaching the biceps of the opponent’s opposing arm.
+This transition will assist you in arming as deep as you possibly can, almost reaching the biceps of the opponent’s opposite arm.